R300-AI/EOSL-AI-Hub/README.md

 <div align="center">

-  [ITRI AI Hub](https://e-aihub.dev/) is an **AI Deployment Verification Platform** build upon selected CPUs, GPUs, NPUs, and MCUs.
+  [EOSL AI Hub](https://e-aihub.dev/) is an **AI Deployment Verification Platform** build upon selected CPUs, GPUs, NPUs, and MCUs.
 It is designed to delegate the computer vision (CV), natural language process (NLP), audio signals and multimodal models to be accelerated on-chip. making AI application proof-of-concept and commercial implementation easier.

 Contact With Us :wave: